MehulATL/mayho.github.io/_posts/2013-11-24-merge_sort.md

 share: true
 ---

-Today I will be showing y'all my implementation of a [merge sort](http://en.wikipedia.org/wiki/Merge_sort) in javascript.
-Implementing merge sorts is a very popular interview exercize.
-Luckily merge sort is a very intuitive to write a recursive solution for.
+Today I will be showing y'all my implementation of a [merge sort](http://en.wikipedia.org/wiki/Merge_sort) function in javascript.
+Implementing merge sorts is a very popular interview exercize, luckily merge sort is a very intuitive to write a recursive solution for.

 Merge sort does the following --